chakra-ui/panda/website/pages/docs/concepts/responsive-design.md

 </span>
 ```

-> We use the `@media(min-width)` media query to ensure your interfaces are mobile-first.
+> We uses a mobile-first breakpoint system and leverages min-width media queries `@media(min-width)` when you write responsive styles.

-The responsive syntax in Panda relies on the breakpoints that are defined in the Panda config file.
-Panda provides default breakpoints, which are shown below:
+Panda provides five breakpoints by default:

 ```ts
 const breakpoints = {